 To use Push via Salt SSH, you must have the SSH daemon running on the client, and reachable by the salt-api daemon running on the Uyuni Server.
-Additionally, Python must be available on the remote system, and be a version supported by Salt.
+Additionally, the required Python version will be installed with the salt-bundle on the remote system.